For general inquiries, call 1 877-564-0008 or [email protected]. Fax PoNS device prescriptions to 1 (215) 754-4903.

 Targeted sensory nerve endings on the tongue are stimulated by PoNS when it is placed correctly in the mouth.
 The PoNS non-surgical device uses electrical stimulation through the tongue to activate new pathways to the brain.

-When used together with physical rehabilitation exercise, PoNS can help people with mild to moderate MS symptoms improve their gait.
+When used together with physical rehabilitation exercise, PoNS improves gait in people with mild to moderate MS symptoms.1-3

 1. TONGUE STIMULATION